-We all know the English capital; the Tower Bridge, the enormous ferris wheel London Eye, the iconic Houses of Parliament and of course the humble home of the Queen, Buckingham Palace.
+We all know the English capital; the Tower Bridge, the gigantic London Eye, the iconic Houses of Parliament and of course the humble home of the Queen, Buckingham Palace.
 The city has an incredibly rich history, and contrary to its lovely atmosphere today has also known a dark past.
-If you were able to time-travel back about two to three hundred years ago, you’d experience the very different atmosphere in the city; especially after dark… Serial killers, mad men, horrible diseases such as the plague, hangmen, torturers, people involved in dark businesses behind locked doors… Anything goes, as far as the gloomy history for the famous capital.
+If you were able to time-travel back about three hundred years ago, you’d experience a very different atmosphere in the city; especially after dark… Serial killers, mad men, horrible diseases such as the plague, hangmen, torturers, people involved in dark businesses behind locked doors.
+Anything goes, as far as the gloomy history for the famous capital.
 Are you fascinated with these sort of things and would you like to experience a darker side of London?
-Then you’ve found the right place; the following places might be worth a visit on your next trip.
+Then you’ve come to the right blog; the following places might be worth a visit on your next trip.

 The London Dungeon